junqing-zhang/junqing-zhang.github.io/keygen/keygen-reference.md

 1. Kui Ren, Hai Su, and Qian Wang, ‘‘Secret key generation exploiting channel characteristics in wireless communications,’’ IEEE Wireless Communications, vol. 18, no. 4, pp. 6–12, Aug.
 2011.
 DOI: 10.1109/MWC.2011.5999759

 # Tool
 * NIST SP 800-22: A Statistical Test Suite for the Validation of Random Number Generators and Pseudo Random Number.[Link] C code available for download.
-Python implementation can be downloaded from here .
+Python implementation can be downloaded from here.